ShadowJunior/algo-data-struct/README.md

     Lesser space algorithm takes, better space complexity

 #Big O Notation
-Big O is used to give rating for code base.
+Big O is used to give a rating for code base.
 Describes performance or complexity of an algorithm Used to measure time and space complexity of code base